 Automation is quickly taking the whole business world by storm.
 With the help of technology, companies can now automate repetitive and time-consuming tasks using a bot or system.
 This enables employees and staff to focus on more high-value, high-impact tasks.

 A recent study shows over 57% of employers believe that automation exists to augment worker performance and productivity.
-Hence, automation is now entering every part of business operation—marketing, sales, customer service, human resource, and even accounting.
+Hence, automation is now entering every part of business operation—email marketing, link building, customer service, human resource, and even accounting.

 In a nutshell, accounting automation uses digital software-enabled automation to assist in the accounting process.
 Today, many accounting staff will know the hassle of having to deal with repetitive administrative tasks that can eat up hours of an Accounting professional’s workweek.